Jim Beattie (baseball): Seattle Mariners

 Beattie began dealing with shoulder tendinitis late in his career.
 He missed six weeks of the season with tendinitis, then tore his rotator cuff upon his return.

 Beattie returned from surgery midway through the season.
-He pitched effectively in his first start against the Chicago White Sox on June 12, and was in line for the victory until the bullpen imploded.
+He pitched effectively in his first start against the White Sox on June 12, and was in line for the victory until the bullpen imploded.
 From there, Beattie himself imploded as he went 0–6 with a 6.02 ERA in nine games (seven starts) through August 7, when he was placed back on the disabled list.
+He elected free agency after the season but did not play again professionally.

+Legacy

+Beattie was inducted into the Maine Baseball Hall of Fame in 1990.
+Beattie was named one of the 50 greatest Mariners players in 2026.

+In 2019, Beattie was inducted into the Maine Basketball Hall of Fame.